asadiqbal08/TSPComputation/readme.md

 ## Environments Variables:
-For the assignment purposes, An `.env` and `.json` files are added in order to use the plug-&-play the configured project and topics but ones can update those variables for sending messages to its own project over Google cloud.
+For the assignment purposes, The `.env` and `.json` files are added here just for a plug-&-play configured version of project and topics but ones can update those variables for sending messages to its own project over Google cloud.

 For authentication keys visit [authentication](https://cloud.google.com/docs/authentication/getting-started).